Evaluation of binary classifiers for asymptotically dependent and independent extremes: Simulations

 \subsection{Implementation and results}

-We split our simulated data set in two: $70\%$ for a training part, over which we train our different classifiers to get good predictive power; $30\%$ for a testing part, which we use to estimate the risks $R_0(g)$ and $R_\varepsilon(g)$.
-Note that each algorithm has the same inputs, in particular the same binary sequence describing the events $\{ H >u\}$ with $u$ set to be equal to the $97$th percentile of $H$.
+We split our simulated data set in two: $70\%$ for a training part, over which we train our different classifiers to get good predictive power; $30\%$ for a testing part, which we use to estimate { different} risks $R^{(u,v)}$.
+Since we consider here simulated data, we assume that we can artificially generate several data sets as in Table \ref{table::ingredients} for a range of thresholds $v$.
+Note that each algorithm has the same inputs, in particular the same binary sequence describing the events $\{Y^{(u)}=+1\}$ with $u$ set to be equal to the $97$th percentile of $X_1+N$, and $\{Y^{(v)}=+1\}$ with $v=\varepsilon u$ for different values of $\varepsilon$.
 This cross-validation procedure has been repeated $50$ times.
-The sample used to compute our risk function is based on the bivariate binary vector $(g(\{X_{j,i}\}_{1\leq j\leq 4};u),\{H_i > u\})_{i=1,\dots,n}$ where the output of the classifier $g$ is binary.
-In addition, the binary outputs of the classifier $g$ are obtained under the threshold $u$ and the threshold $\varepsilon u$, so the training part has to be performed twice (once for each threshold).
+The sample used to compute our risk functions is based on the bivariate binary vectors $(g^{(u)}(\{X_{j,i}\}_{1\leq j\leq 4}),\{Y^{(u)}_i =1\})_{i=1,\dots,n}$.
+In addition, the binary outputs of the classifiers $g$ are obtained under the threshold $u$ and some thresholds $v<u$, so the training part has to be performed twice (once for each threshold).
 Then, the empirical risk estimator defined by \eqref{eq: emp class} can be computed.
-Figure \ref{fig::simuRisk} shows the sensitivity of the classifier ranking with respect to the value of $\varepsilon$.
+Figure \ref{fig::simuRisk} shows the sensitivity of the classifier ranking with respect to the value of $v$.